 The Specialist Fellowship Diploma of the Faculty of Dentistry, Royal College of Surgeons in Ireland, will be granted to those who are eligible to sit for and pass the examination.

-The Faculty of Dentistry Fellowship Examinations (FFD) are normally conducted in April and November each year.
-Unfortunately, given the present COVID Pandemic it will not be possible to conduct the Fellowship Examinations in person at this time.
+The Faculty of Dentistry Fellowship examinations (FFD) are normally conducted in April and November each year.
+Updates regarding the application window for candidates seeking approval to sit the FFD examination will be posted on this page.